 Dates: June 7 to June 25, Monday, Wednesday and Friday 9am-12pm and 1pm-3pm

-This three credit course, conducted via zoom, is open to incoming First-Year students majoring in STEM fields including Biology, Biotechnology, Chemistry, Environmental Science, Computer Science and Mathematics.
+This three credit course, conducted via zoom, is open to incoming first-year students majoring in STEM fields including Biology, Biotechnology, Chemistry, Environmental Science, Computer Science and Mathematics.
 A focus will be placed on the students’ STEM field while also incorporating technology and information literacy along with learns the skills of writing and presenting at the college level.
-For more information contact: Daron Barnard firstname.lastname@example.org.
+For more information contact Daron Barnard at email@example.com.

 New Student Orientation